WHAT IS A CHIROPRACTOR?

 Do I need a referral to see a chiropractor?

-Most insurance plans do not require a referral to see a chiropractor.
+Most insurance plans do NOT require a referral to see a chiropractor.
 Contact your insurance company directly if you are concerned that you may need a referral and they will be able to give you the most accurate explanation.

 HOW ARE CHIROPRACTORS EDUCATED?